Makarska Riviera in Croatia (2024): Things to do in Makarska – travel guide

 national park krka croatia

-In Imotski, about an hour’s drive from Makarska, there are two unique natural attractions: the Blue Lake and the Red Lake.
-Karst lakes nestled deep in the rocks, around which a trail with views leads.
+In Imotski, about an hour’s drive from Makarska, there are two unique natural attractions: the Blue and Red Lakes – karst lakes set deep in the rocks, around which a trail with views leads.

 Surprisingly, you won’t meet too many people here, but the entrance is free and the lakes are very easy to reach because they are located right next to the road.